🔄

 • Simple Maintenance is Your Best Defense: Keep your floors looking new with basic preventative care.
 Use doormats and furniture pads to stop scratches before they start, and clean with a microfiber mop and a wood-safe cleaner—never use a steam mop or harsh chemicals.

-What Is Wide Plank Engineered Oak Flooring?
+What Is an Engineered Oak Floor, Really?

 If you love the timeless look of oak but need a floor that can handle the demands of a modern home, wide plank engineered oak is an excellent choice.
 The "wide plank" part simply refers to floorboards that are wider than traditional narrow strips—usually five inches or more.
 This creates a spacious, contemporary feel that can make any room look bigger and more open.